How to Track Certified Mail

 | In Transit | Moving through USPS mail facilities | Continues to destination facility |

-| Arrived at Unit | At destination post office | Loaded for carrier delivery |
+| Arrived at Unit | Reached the destination Post Office or delivery unit | USPS is preparing it for delivery |

 | Notice Left | Signature required, no one available | PS Form 3849 left, redelivery or pickup needed |

-| Delivered | Successfully delivered and signed for | Complete—signature recorded |
+| Delivered | Successfully delivered and signed for | Complete.
+Signature recorded. |

-⚠️ What "Notice Left" Means
+What “Notice Left” Means

 Common Certified Mail Tracking Issues